 - Activities: Research organizations that recognize best in class/give awards/etc., assess our organization against the criteria, apply for awards.

 - Obstacles: Putting other priorities ahead of the application process.

 - Measurements: Identify and apply for 3 regional awards and 3 national awards.
 Make it to finalist status in at least 3 of the 6.

 The activities in this plan are perfect for you to take off of your executive’s plate — while driving forward the organization’s goals.

 This 5-step method ties everything into your big mission, while still giving you actual activities to complete.
 Assessing potential risks will help you to find ways to mitigate those together, and coming up with appropriate measurements help you to track the goals along the way and see whether or not you were successful in the end.
 Use this process to engage your executive into a big-picture discussion, and plan what you can do together to ensure you are working in the right direction.

 You have your plan, now what?

 You and your executive have met and created this 5-step vision of your quarterly goals.
 What do you do next?
 This is where your skills as an EA really come into play.
-You will have this plan to refer back to on all decisions and activities you do this quarter to ensure both you and your executive are staying on course and reaching your goals.
+You will have this plan to refer back to on all decisions and activities you do this quarter to ensure both you and your executive are staying on course and reaching your executive assistant objectives.